-Informed by in-depth meetings with local residents and practitioners, Dept of Small Interventions is pursuing arts-based and history-inspired development projects in Newburgh, NY.
+Informed by in-depth meetings with local residents and practitioners, Dept of Small Interventions pursues culturally-based and history-inspired projects in Newburgh, NY.
 The goal is to contribute to the revitalization efforts by promoting the city's assets and creative placemaking while building its capacity, collaborations, and participation.

 Photo Credit: Found Postcard